-Hsin-Jung Tsai, a native of Taipei, Taiwan began her piano studies at the age of five, and composition studies at 18.
-She attended the Hua-Kang Art School in Taipei, where she majored in piano performance.
-In 1996 she received a Bachelor of Fine Arts Degree in Music Theory and Composition from the Taipei National University of the Arts, Taiwan, where she studied with Nan-Chang Chien.
-Ms. Tsai then came to the United States in the fall of 1997 to study at the Aaron Copland School of Music, Queens College of City University of New York (CUNY), where she received her Master of Music Degree in 1999 while studying with Bruce Saylor.
-In 2000, she studied at the PhD-DMA program in music composition at the CUNY Graduate Center, where she is studying with Tania Leon and Bernadette Speech.
+Hsin-Jung Tsai, a native of Taipei, Taiwan.
+She attended the Hua-Kang Art School in Taipei, where she majored in piano performance, and received a Bachelor of Fine Arts Degree in Music Theory and Composition from the Taipei National University of the Arts, Taiwan, where she studied with Nan-Chang Chien.
+Ms. Tsai then studied at the Aaron Copland School of Music, Queens College of City University of New York (CUNY), where she received her Master of Music Degree while studying with Bruce Saylor and went to PhD-DMA program in Music Composition at the CUNY Graduate Center, where she is studying with Tania Leon and Bernadette Speech.

 Among her recent works are two film collaborations, Poetry of A Painter, a clarinet solo piece composed for a short film on the life of the artist Fernando Gerassi; the score for Allatonceness, a multimedia performance where the composer also conducted; music design and improvisation for a documentary film Turning Japanese; music for Palace of Loneliness, a play by Dorothy Tan, produced by MultiStages, Inc. and HERE Theatre for the Performing Arts in New York; The Music Composition Award for Capturing The Spirit of the promotive film from Asian American/ Asian Research Institute in New York; and the score for a documentary film Ocean and People produced by Civilization Explorer Association (CEA).
 In 2006 Ms. Tsai was invited as a guest composer and held a solo composition recital at Tarrant County College South Campus, Fort Worth, Texas.
 In 2011, Ms. Tsai received grant from City University of New York Diversity Grant for her piano solo piece “Precipitation.”

-Ms. Tsai is the secretary of The Houston Composers Alliance.
+Ms. Tsai is the secretary of The Houston Composers Salon.

 Terms of Service